I’m a computer science graduate student at the University of Pennsylvania

 , working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications in AI for Science.

 I am also the co-founder of Savable Koupon AI, where we build AI-driven price tracking, LLM-based product analysis, and recommendation systems for e-commerce.
+I serve as a reviewer for top-tier conferences like ICLR, ACL, CVPR, AAAI.

 🔥 News